juvalen/mb-checker/DOCKER.md

 `$ docker build -f Dockerfile.scan -t solarix/scanjson .`

-To run it create an empty directory and copy there Bookmarks file, also create there work_dir/.
-Then run docker:

-`$ docker run --rm -v "Bookmarks:/usr/src/app/Bookmarks" solarix/scanjson`

-ALL.urk will appear in work_dir/ in same folder, which contains a flat list of original URLs and their http returned status code.
+As th result ALL.urk will appear in /tmp/work_dir/, which contains a flat list of original URLs and their http returned status code.

 A second **buildjson** removes unwanted URLs from Bookmarks and will compose a new bookmarks new file, excluding those entries returning those codes.